 Transmedia storytelling is a term used to describe an interactive story that exists on multiple platforms.
 The narrative is complemented by a photo gallery, a game, a movie, or all of the above.
 Often transmedia storytelling includes community building and gamification.
-(Gamification is the process of adding game mechanics to an activity to influence user behaviour.)
+(As described by Technology Advice, is the process of adding game mechanics to an activity to influence user behaviour.)
 The purpose of video, audio, and gaming elements is bring a story world to life.
 No longer are our imaginations the sole place we can explore these story worlds.

 Some media experts think that transmedia is the next big trend in publishing.
 One example comes from writer and transmedia expert, Alison Norrington.
 She spoke at the 2010 TEDxTransmedia conference about how publishers and authors should develop transmedia stories so that their characters can exist online.
 Fans can then engage with these characters and develop an online community.
 Transmedia projects can also encourage fans to send in their own content further developing the story world.